 Sound Recording and Music Technology

 The Sound Recording and Music Technology curriculum is designed for students interested in pursuing a career in the music industry.
-Jobs in this industry include those of broadcast technicians, sound recording technicians, music production staff, artist agents, concert managers and many others for which both musical and technological knowledge are essential.
+Jobs in this industry include those of music producers, sound recording engineers, music production staff, artist agents, concert managers and many others for which both musical and technological knowledge are essential.
 This curriculum gives students a thorough academic and applied preparation for entry-level positions in the music industry.
-Students are trained in the use of industry standard equipment and software ProTools to provide them with the necessary skills for employment.
+Students are trained in the use of industry standard equipment and software to provide them with the necessary skills for employment.